 A study of the development of western Christianity in the Middle Ages, with particular attention to formative influences, definitive tensions, diverse perceptions and popular appeal.
 The most important themes are monasticism, sanctity, heresy, and the spiritual expressions of women and men.
 Less emphasis upon institutional history.
-Open to seniors and juniors, sophomores with approval.
 3 credits.

 L.HIS-344: Celtic Christianity & Roman Catholicism

 This is a study travel course to England, Ireland, and Scotland, exploring historical places associated with the earliest Christians in those areas.
 Focusing especially on the collaboration and conflict between the Celtic Christianity of Ireland, Wales, and Scotland and the Roman Christianity spreading from the south of England, the course will examine the transition from paganism to Christianity and the conceptual realities that made that both possible and challenging.
 Destinations may vary each time the course is taught.
 3 credits.
 January term.

 L.HIS-346: Isle of the Saints: A Study Tour-AI

 Through travel and study in Ireland, this course examines medieval Irish society, including law, genealogy and tribal affiliation, from the beginnings of Irish “history” in the fourth century A.D. to the religious and political turmoil of the sixteenth and seventeenth centuries, when Continental calls for Reformation, joined with Tudor and Cromwellian assertions of power to force Irish people to reorganize their communities and their sense of identity.
 Prerequisites: L.LIB-100; L.LIB-105; L.LIB-110; and one from L.LIB-130, L.LIB-135, or L.LIB-220.
 3 credits.
 January term.